ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/05_host_filtering/README.md

-# Host filtering
+# Step 1.
+Reference-based read classification (BBSplit)

-Reads assigned to *Arachis hypogaea* containers and reads classified as unmapped by BBSplit were remapped against the *Thecaphora frezzii* genome using BBMap.
+RNA-seq reads were classified against four *Arachis hypogaea* reference genomes and the *Thecaphora frezzii* reference genome using BBSplit.
+Reads assigned to the peanut reference genomes were discarded, whereas reads assigned to the fungal reference genome and reads remaining unclassified (unmapped) were retained for downstream analyses.

-Mapped reads were recovered as putative fungal reads, whereas unmapped reads were retained separately.
-SAM files were converted to FASTQ using `samtools fastq`.
+# Step 2.
+Reference-guided fungal read recovery (BBMap)

-Additional filtering steps were then performed to remove residual host-derived transcripts using BBMap and custom Python scripts.
+Reads assigned to the peanut containers and reads remaining unmapped after BBSplit were independently remapped against the *Thecaphora frezzii* reference genome using BBMap to recover reads matching the available fungal reference genome.